 Glamping accommodation also offers a wide array of choices of places to stay.
 That includes yurts, tents, igloos, pods, and all manner of strange lodgings.

-Here are some of the top places to go camping in the world.
+Here are some of the top places to go gamping in the world.

 #5 Glamping hygiene vs. camping hygiene